RobotWebTools/rclnodejs/rosidl_convertor/README.md

 - ✅ Action definitions (Fibonacci) - generates proper .action files
 - ✅ Array and sequence types
 - ✅ Namespaced types
+- ✅ Typedef declarations (simple and array types)
+- ✅ Constants and default values with `@default` annotations
+- ✅ Comment preservation from `@verbatim` blocks
+- ✅ `@key` annotation detection and file skipping
-- ✅ Command line interface
+- ✅ Command line interface with all options
-- ✅ @verbatim comment handling
 - ✅ Request/Response combination for services
 - ✅ Goal/Result/Feedback combination for actions
+- ✅ Field order preservation from IDL to generated files

 ## Future Enhancements

-- [ ] Support for constants and default values
-- [ ] Support for nested structures
+- [ ] Support for nested structures and complex type inheritance
 - [ ] Support for enums and unions
+- [ ] Support for IDL annotations beyond `@verbatim`, `@default`, and `@key`
-- [ ] Validation of generated files
+- [ ] Validation of generated files against ROS2 interface specifications
-- [ ] Support for inheritance and composition
+- [ ] Support for composition and inheritance patterns
+- [ ] Batch processing of multiple IDL files
+- [ ] Integration with ROS2 build tools (ament, colcon)

 ## Requirements